jatinsharma326/Manageuser/docs/index.md

 -   formOutput(): This is where form output is manipulated for whatever is required for the API Call.
 After manipulation POST(Add) or PUT(Edit) API function is called.
 -   getEditRowObject(): Adds \_id and updated_on to the data thats passed to the input form.
 -   deleteEntry(): Calls DELETE API call to delete the selected entry
+-   disableEntry(): Calls EDIT API call to disable the selected entry

 ## admin-bulletin